ricardodebeijer/RpiRoadbook/README.md

 ## Python application / PDF reader / Trip
-In order to get the Python application of /RpiRoadbook on the raspberry pi (and boot by default) we need to do some extra steps.python -m pip install --upgrade pip setuptools whe
+In order to get the Python application of /RpiRoadbook on the raspberry pi (and boot by default) we need to do some extra steps
-...

 ## Remote control
-To come up...
+SSH is enabled by default for both root and rpi user.